Tidal disruption of star clusters in galaxy formation simulations: Results

 \subsection{Testing the tidal disruption timescale}

 Tidal disruption is an important component of semi-analytical models of globular cluster evolution.
-For example, \citet{choksi_etal18} introduced a parameter $P$ to normalize the strength of average tidal field along cluster trajectories.
-In our notation,

-\citet{choksi_etal18} found that $P=0.5$ matches best the observed mass function of globular clusters systems in nearby galaxies.
-Our results allow us to calibrate the value of this parameter.
+Analytical models usually use a single parameter to describe tidal strength.
+For example, \citet{choksi_etal18} introduced a parameter to normalize the strength of average tidal field along cluster trajectories. \citet{choksi_etal18} found that the average tidal field $\Omega_{\rm tid}=200\,{\rm Gyr}^{-1}$ matches best the observed mass function of globular clusters systems in nearby galaxies.
+Our results allow us to calibrate the value of the average tidal field.

 From the models of tidal disruption, we expect the cluster bound fraction to depend on cluster age $t$ and initial mass $M_{\rm init}$.
 If a cluster experiences constant tidal field throughout its lifetime, then the bound fraction can be derived by integrating Eq.~\ref{eq:ttid}.
 The expected value is